 4. Endura Pro SL Thermal Jacket

 Designed specifically for road cyclists in mind, the Endura Pro SL Thermal Windproof jacket offers light water resistance while keeping those cold winds off your skin.

 To achieve a close fit, Endura used a high-stretch, windproof fabric with a soft, inner thermal lining to ensure you're just as comfortable at mile 7 as you are at mile 70.
 A high cut, double layer collar goes nearly up to the chin to keep your neck warm and the extended cuffs integrate seamlessly with your favorite gloves.

 And, as you'd expect from a high performance winter jacket, there are reflective trims throughout the jacket to ensure your safety in the low-light hours and on cloudy days.

 1. Castelli Alpha ROS

 The Castelli Alpha ROS isn't just for the nastiest weather days.
-It also works great on mild winter days, making it your winter-time do-everything jacket.
+It also works great on mild winter days, making it your go-to winter cycling jacket.

 2. Rapha Classic Winter Jacket

-Rapha spent over a decade developing the Classic winter jacket, taking everything they'd learned from previous attempts and iterations and rolling them all into what amounts to this jacket.
+Rapha spent over a decade developing their Classic winter jacket, taking everything they'd learned from previous failed attempts and iterations and rolling them all into what amounts to this jacket.